Testimonials

 #1 💻 Job Skills Integrators is the Game Changer

-The Singaporean government is taking steps to bridge the manpower and skills gap in the labour market by appointing job-skills integrators to act as labour market intermediaries.
-These integrators will work closely with businesses, industries, and employment facilitation partners to optimise or create training programs that improve employment opportunities and earnings for Singaporean workers.
+The Singaporean government is taking steps to bridge the manpower and skills gap in the labor market by appointing job placement-skills integrators to act as labor market intermediaries inclusive of training programmes.
+These Jobs-Skills Integrators will work closely with Singaporean businesses, industries, and training providers to optimize the training landscape that improves employment opportunities and earnings for workers, ultimately reducing resident unemployment skill gaps and driving economic growth.

 #2💰 Changes to CPF Contribution Rates

 The CPF monthly salary ceiling defines the highest CPF contributions payable for Ordinary Wages and is currently capped at $6,000.
 In response to the upward trend of salaries, the monthly salary ceiling will be raised to $8,000 by 2026.
-The increase will be implemented gradually in four stages, enabling employers and employees to adapt smoothly to the changes.
+The increase will be implemented gradually in four stages, enabling employers and employees to adapt smoothly to the changes, including contribution rates and allowing for potential tax deductions.
+This change is one of the key updates in the budget, providing more time for employers to adjust to ceiling rate changes.

 #3 📈 Professional Conversion Programs (PCPs) for Job Seekers

 The government has allocated $170 million to fund PCPs for job seekers in growth sectors such as healthcare and manufacturing.
-HR leaders can take advantage of this program to hire and train new employees who may not have the exact skills they’re looking for.
+HR leaders can take advantage of this program to hire and train new employees who may not have the exact skills they’re looking for, leveraging the SME Co-investment fund to foster growth for workers.
+These programs encourage innovation activities within the labour market and the development of specialized skills while promoting purpose-driven investment.

 #4 📚 Maternity Leave Enhancements in Singapore

-Starting January 1, 2024, the calculation method for government-paid maternity leave benefits for Singaporean children born or adopted will change from a percentage of the mother’s income to a fixed sum, ensuring fairer benefits for all mothers.
+Starting January 1, 2024, the calculation method for government-paid maternity leave benefits for Singaporean children born or adopted will change from a percentage of the mother’s income to a fixed sum, ensuring fairer benefits for all mothers, potentially providing more support for domestic ecosystems.
+This change aims to promote eligible wage increases and reduce increases in employer costs while allowing for more Flexi-Work Arrangements and strengthening the core leadership team.

 #5 👨👩👧👦 Enhanced Parental Leave

 From January 1, 2024, fathers of Singaporean children can now avail of four weeks of government-paid paternity leave, double the previous duration.
-Longer leave enables fathers to bond better with their newborns, promoting a healthier family dynamic.
+Longer leave enables fathers to bond better with their newborns, promoting a healthier family dynamic and supporting employee engagement.
+This policy shift represents a significant change in the labour market and encourages innovation capabilities within organizations, providing better-paying jobs and enhanced earnings prospects.

 #6 🌍 Internationalisation and Diversification Assistance Scheme (IDAS)

 The government has allocated $1 billion to the IDAS scheme to help companies expand overseas and diversify their operations.
-HR leaders can take advantage of this scheme to find new talent in different parts of the world and expand their company’s global footprint.
+HR leaders can take advantage of this scheme to find new talent in different parts of the world and expand their company’s global footprint, promoting growth plans for platform workers on a voluntary basis.
+This support aims to enhance specialized skills and address operational challenges in a post-Covid economy, leading to better-paying jobs and improved income distribution across different economic conditions.

 #7 🎓 Singapore’s Enhanced Support for Senior and Part-Time Workers

-Senior Employment Credit Scheme and Part-time Re-employment Grant will continue until 2025.
-These schemes support employers who hire senior workers and provide structured career planning, flexible work arrangements, and part-time re-employment opportunities.
+Senior Employment Credit Scheme and Part-time Re-employment Grant will be in continuous period until 2025.
+These schemes support employers who hire senior employees and provide structured career planning, flexible work arrangements, efficient payout for seniors and part-time re-employment opportunities, promoting career progression for eligible employees.
+These schemes are among the key updates in the budget and contribute to earnings prospects under varying economic conditions and for their future bring retirement adequacy.

 #8 🚀 Enabling Employment Credit in Singapore

 The government will improve the Enabling Employment Credit program, which provides wage support to employers who hire individuals with disabilities.
-Enhancements include larger wage coverage and an extended credit duration for individuals who have been unemployed for at least six months.
+Enhancements include larger wage coverage and an extended credit duration for individuals who have been unemployed for at least six months, contributing to supportable activity and reducing the challenges of resident unemployment while enhancing innovation capabilities.
+These measures also provide additional investments in the form of paternity weeks for adoptive parents, ensuring inclusivity and fairness in family support.

 Take Action & Move to the Next Level!🪜